Insurance Guide

 Does landlord insurance cover wildfire damage?

-Wildfire is generally a covered peril under standard landlord property policies, but coverage in elevated wildfire hazard zones is increasingly subject to sublimits, percentage deductibles, or unavailability in the standard market.
-Honeycomb's underwriting appetite is limited in wildfire hazard zones; not all properties qualify.
-Where standard market coverage is unavailable, the California FAIR Plan provides dwelling fire coverage only — a separate Difference in Conditions (DIC) policy is typically needed for liability and other perils.
+Wildfire is generally a covered peril under standard commercial policies, but coverage in elevated wildfire hazard zones is increasingly subject to sublimits, percentage deductibles, or unavailability in the standard market.
+Honeycomb’s underwriting appetite is limited in wildfire hazard zones; not all properties qualify.
+Where standard market coverage is unavailable, the California FAIR Plan provides dwelling fire coverage only, a separate Difference in Conditions (DIC) policy is typically needed for liability and other perils.

 Does landlord insurance cover flood or earthquake damage?

-Standard policies typically exclude both.
-Separate flood and earthquake policies are available through the National Flood Insurance Program and the California Earthquake Authority.
+Standard commercial policies typically exclude both.
+Separate flood and earthquake policies are available through the National Flood Insurance Program and the California Earthquake Authority

 Can I use homeowners’ insurance for a rental property?